bilalakil/challenges/README.md

 - [codechef/cook77](https://github.com/bilalakil/challenges/tree/master/codechef/cook77)
 - [codechef/ltime43](https://github.com/bilalakil/challenges/tree/master/codechef/ltime43)

-## Other
+## Notes

-- In time-sensitive challenges (like those from CodeChef/HackerEarth), the code may have been cleaned up before being committed, and thus may differ from what was submitted in the challenge.
+- The code may have been cleaned up following submission to challenges, particularly around modifications to tests and command line interactions (i.e. flags/options).

-  There'd be no intentional difference in functionality when this happens.
+  There'd be no intentional difference in logic when this happens.